ConvergePanelRESEARCH • VERIFY • GOVERN

 Can you fact-check ChatGPT responses with AI?

 Yes — but not with a single AI model.
 Using multiple independent models to cross-check the same claim is a practical first layer of fact-checking.
 Where models disagree, you have a clear signal to verify manually.
 Where they agree, you have higher (though not absolute) confidence.
-ConvergePanel automates this comparison.
+ConvergePanel automates this comparison across five models.

 Does ChatGPT make up sources?

 Yes, this is a well-documented behavior called citation hallucination.
 ChatGPT can generate plausible-sounding author names, journal titles, and DOIs that don't correspond to real publications.
-Always verify any citation ChatGPT provides by searching for it directly before using it in formal work.
+Always search for any citation ChatGPT provides before using it in formal work.

 What's the best way to fact-check a long ChatGPT response?

 Start by isolating the key factual claims — dates, statistics, attributions, policy details.
 Run those specific claims through a multi-model comparison tool to triage which ones have strong cross-model support and which don't.
-Prioritize manual fact-checking for the claims that matter most and have the lowest consensus.
+Prioritize manual fact-checking for the claims with the lowest consensus and the highest consequence if wrong.

 Should students fact-check their AI-assisted work?